gadler01/peripety-docs/docs/import/device_type_import.md

 ![Manufacturer Search](../img/manufacturer_search.png)

-For manufacturers that already exist in Peripety, check the spelling and formatting and change data in the device tab to reflect Peripetys models.
+For manufacturers that already exist in Peripety, check the spelling and formatting and change data in the device tab to reflect Peripety's models.

 ![Manufacturer Find and Replace](../img/manufacturer_find_replace.png)

-For manufacturers not in peripety, add them to the database and change the data in the device tab to reflect Peripetys models and spelling.
+For manufacturers not in Peripety, add them to the database and change the data in the device tab to reflect Peripety's models and spelling.

 ![Manufacturer Add](../img/manufacturer_add.png)